 WT#2: Study on IMS and DC capability exposure enhancements

-- WT#2.1: How to enhance IMS capability exposure framework to expoe IMS capability for eMMTel services (voice/video) and related events besides Data Channel, supporting IMS session establishment, modification and release to enable eMMTel services that may require enhancing audio/video services with DC capabilities;
+- WT#2.1: How to enhance IMS capability exposure framework to expose IMS capability for eMMTel services (voice/video) and related events besides Data Channel, supporting IMS session establishment, modification and release to enable eMMTel services that may require enhancing audio/video services with DC capabilities;

 In support of IMS capability exposure for eMMTel services (voice/video) as depicted above, study how to enhance Rel-19 IMS event exposure framework and event definition to support IMS DC events supported by DCSF (e.g. application downloading event) and non-DC events , including subscriber specific and non-subscriber specific supported by IMS AS, (e.g. subscriber registration event, or event of all UEs calling a particular customer support number and that have DC capabilities for customization of customer support to UE capabilities);

+NOTE 1: This WT will analyze relevant use cases, the gap between OMA and 3GPP APIs and specify exposure functionality missing from OMA APIs.
+This WT does not intent to transfer the responsibility of OMA API(s) to 3GPP.

-- WT#2.2: How to enhance services of DCSF and NEF to complete existing P2A/P2A2P Data Channel procedures via DC3/DC4 interfaces;
+- WT#2.2: Whether and how to define interfaces between DCSF and NEF/AF to complete existing P2A/P2A2P Data Channel procedures by specifying DC3/DC4 interfaces to enable dynamic configuration of MDC2 endpoints;

-- WT#2.3: IMS authorization framework to enable subscribers to accept or reject subscriptions requests to specific events from AFs, and to reject incoming sessions or modifications to established sessions from AFs.

-NOTE: Coordination with SA3 is to be considered.

-WT#3: Study enhancements required to enabling IMS to interact with external servers to enable support for java scripts supporting applications over the IMS DC that may need such interaction with these servers.
+WT#3: Study enhancements required to enabling IMS to interact with external servers (e.g. web server) to enable support for java scripts supporting IMS DC applications that may need such interaction with these servers.

-WT#4: Study whether and how to support Automatic Resumption of applications using IMS data channel as described in GSMA LS (S2-2502847) “LS to SA2 About Requirements Concerning Automatic Resume Where You have Left Off”.